 - Personalised strategies are shared by the SENDCo to assist with the teaching and learning of learners with a range of SEND needs including ASD, ADHD and specific learning difficulties

-In addition to this, teaching assistant support there may be provided in lessons where learners require additional support, allowing the qualified teacher the opportunity of working closer with identified priority learners.
+In addition to this, teaching assistant support may be provided in lessons where learners require additional support, allowing the qualified teacher the opportunity of working closer with identified priority learners.
 Teaching staff work closely with the teaching assistants providing in-class support.

-Provision is provided to develop core literacy and numeracy skills, memory, ICT support, exam access and emotional and behavioural needs.
-Where necessary, we work closely with external providers such as the Educational Psychology service, CLASS, Speech and Language, Visual Impairment services and Hearing Impairment services.
+Where necessary, we work closely with external providers such as the Educational Psychology service, CLASS, Speech and Language, Visual Impairment services and Hearing Impairment services and Healthy Young MInds.

-Regular INSET around different areas of SEND is provided in school by the SENDCo.
-Staff training in areas such as ASD is provided when required.
+Regular training for staff is delivered around areas of SEND.
 Teachers and support staff are provided with regular email and bulletin updates about learners with SEND, and are provided with agreed strategies to best support their learning.

 Exam access arrangements are put in place, prior to the GCSE's transition to college.
 This includes the use of a scribe, reader, extra time and a prompt.

 Annual reports are sent home and progress is checked termly (more often in core subjects).
 This is available for parents/carers to view online through Insight.
 Progress and out comes are shared once a year at Parents Evening.
 Parents of SEND learners can request an appointment with SENDCO/Assistant SENDCO at an of the Parents' Evenings.

 We offer Prince’s Trust which is an alternative curriculum to prepare them for working life.
 Learners complete a number of projects to develop work based skills and receive a qualification at the end.
 Our inclusion team monitors their progress throughout the course.